 Columbia College students must register for no fewer than 12 points per term.
 Part-time status, i.e., registration of fewer than 12 points, is not permissible.
 Students must petition the Committee on Academic Standing in order to register for more than 22 points.
 First-year students may not petition to register for more than 22 points in their first semester.
 The average load for a Columbia College student is 15-16 points per term.
-Final semester students may petition the Committee on Academic Standing to register for fewer than 12 points if they will complete the degree in that term.
+Final semester students may petition the Committee on Academic Standing to register for fewer than 12 points if they will complete their degree that term.

-Students not registered for at least 12 points by the end of the Change-of-Program period (p.
-4) will be withdrawn from Columbia College.
+Students not registered for at least 12 points by the end of the Change-of-Program period (http://bulletin.columbia.edu/columbia-college/academic-calendar) will be withdrawn from Columbia College.